Hitcents/unity3d-standards/coding.md

 If you can make Unity generate files like this by default, I will give you a cookie.

+#Empty methods

+Delete empty methods that are not conforming to a base class or interface.
+If it is a Unity method like `Start` or `Update` it will actually slow the game down if you do not remove them.
+If I see them, I will make fun of you.

 #Commented code

 If it is a quick hack you are going to fix later, it is OK to *temporarily* comment out code.
 If there is commented code that you are not sure what it does, or has been there a while, *DELETE IT*!
 We have source control, there is no reason to commit commented code long term.